IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 [18:50:12] (.env)
 ```

+### Stop the local cluster
 To stop cluster run the exact command that last line suggests in the above log:

-`scripts/destination/dir/stop-cluster-hfc`

-Once cluster is started you can see that there is a directory created inside `cardano-node` with all the local cluster files:
-`cardano-node/state-cluster0`
+`<scripts/destination/dir>/stop-cluster-hfc`

+### Set the TX_Era
+You can even create and send different era transactions (for example the local cluster can be in
+Alonzo era and you can create and send Shelley era transactions).
-You can control transaction era dynamically while cluster is running through usage of following environment variable:
+You can control the transaction_era dynamically, while the cluster is running, through usage of
+following environment variable:

 ```sh
 export TX_ERA=mary